- 7 Shocking Hair Extensions Before & After Transformations - June 25, 2021

 Treatment for scalp psoriasis

 1. Topical treatments

-If you have scalp psoriasis then try to using scale-softening agents.
+If you have scalp psoriasis then try using scale-softening agents.

-Try to use which creams, ointments, lotions that contain urea, salicylic acid which can help you to soften your scales(makes removing them easier), that can help you to get rid of psoriasis.
+Try to use creams, ointments, and lotions that contain urea, and salicylic acid which can help you to soften your scales(makes removing them easier), which can help you to get rid of psoriasis.